-As the global community grapples with various regulatory frameworks and policy recommendations put forward by states, social media companies, and academia, the pivotal role of traditional media and journalists often slips under the radar.
+As the global community grapples with various mis/disinformation laws, regulatory frameworks, community standards, and other governance efforts put forward by states, social media companies, and academia, the pivotal role of traditional media and journalists often slips under the radar.
 The article discusses information integrity efforts in East Asia, including digital provenance and fact-checking.
-In specific, considering the vital social responsibility that the media holds in democracy, media organizations in Japan and South Korea have been exploring unique approaches to address the issue of online misinformation in a manner that safeguards freedom of expression with minimal government intervention.
+Specifically, considering the vital social responsibility that the media holds in democracy, media organizations in Japan and South Korea have been exploring approaches to address the issue of online misinformation in a manner that safeguards freedom of expression with minimal government intervention.
 The Originator Profile (OP) project, tested and sponsored by the Japanese mainstream media, and the Unfair Election Report, operated by South Korean internet news portals, illustrate how traditional media can practically use existing laws and governance systems to provide more transparent and accurate information during critical national events while minimizing chances of possible government regulatory interventions.

 The Originator Profile (OP)